Halophile Collection - General

 - Mr. Halophile's Website.
 Mr. Halophile's Website is the result of an undergraduate class project.
 It serves as a halophile reference for younger students by offering an introduction to... ( This site is likely no longer available. )

 - Salt Plains Microbial Observatory.
 This site is home of the Salt Plains Microbial Observatory, located in the Salt Plains National Wildlife Refuge in northern Oklahoma.
 This area has permitted the... (more info)

 - Salt of the Early Earth.
 This astrobiology news article analyzes the role salt played in the evolution of life on Earth.
 It explains why scientists have long assumed that life originated in the... (more info)

 - Secrets of a Salty Survivor .
-This Science @ NASA article reports the ability of the halophilic bacteria Halobacterium to survive lethal doses of radiation, extreme dryness, and the vacuum of space... (more info)
+This Science @ NASA article reports the ability of the halophilic bacteria Halobacterium to survive lethal doses of radiation, extreme dryness, and the vacuum of space... ( This site may be offline. )

 - The Goldilocks Zone.
 This on-line news article introduces the Goldilocks Zone, an area of space adequate for the survival of life.
 Initially believed to be a remarkably small region of... (more info)

 - Utah Microbes Point to Mars.
 This news article introduces the microbial halophiles of the Great Salt Lake.
 Featuring scientist Bonnie Baxter, the article explores the use of extremophile research in (more info)